FTBpro/count-von-count/README.md

 making the same call again, will result in changing the value of `<OBJECT>_<ID>` to `{ <COUNTER>: 2 }`

+#Counting Configuration

+As mentioned earlier,`config/voncount.config` file is the heart of the system, and determines what gets count and how.
+Let's go over the different configration options.

+##Counting Options

-Ok, so that was probably a bit vague, lets look at some concrete examples: to get you in context, here is a short description of our domain -
+To get you in context, here is a short description of our domain -

 At [FTBpro](https://www.ftbpro.com) we have `posts`, `users`, and `teams`. each `post` is written by a `user` who is the author, and the post "belongs" to a `team`.